Take the chapter quiz before and after you read this chapter.

 - Children under 5 years who have a positive Mantoux skin test (10 mm or more), who are clinically well and have not recently been treated for TB.

 Currently, prophylaxis consists of INH for 6 months.
-The treatment is given daily for 5 days a week using the same dose as for short course treatment.
+The treatment is given daily using the same dose as for short course treatment.
 Children of 5 and older, who have been in close contact with an adult with untreated pulmonary TB, or have a positive Mantoux, are not given prophylaxis, as they are at far less risk of developing tuberculosis.
 However, they should be followed and treated if they develop any early signs of TB.

 Prophylactic treatment is given to well children under 5 years of age who have been in close contact with someone with untreated tuberculosis.

 - If the mother has untreated pulmonary tuberculosis, or has not been on treatment for at least 4 weeks before delivery, the infant should have prophylactic treatment.
 The same will apply if another family member has active pulmonary tuberculosis.
-Usually INH 5 mg/kg/day is given.
-Some services use INH plus rifampicin.
+Usually INH 10 mg/kg/day is given for 6 months.

 - Prophylactic treatment of newborn infants remains controversial.
 The choice of 1 or more drugs and the duration of treatment is still debatable.
-Therefore, some authorities use both INH and rifampicin for 3 months.
+Therefore, some authorities use both INH and rifampicin.